-The Rainbow Educators (REs) are a group of students, staff, alumni/ae and faculty who create and present workshops at the University of San Diego on sexual orientation and other diversity issues.
+The Rainbow Educators (REs) are a group of students, staff, alumni/ae and faculty who create and present workshops at the University of San Diego.
 In the past, workshops have been offered to residence halls, athletic teams, staff and faculty groups, Greek organizations and student clubs.
 The workshops are interactive, dynamic and fun; they include films, role plays, visualizations, Q&A and personal stories.

 After two years of receiving funding from the Irvine Foundation and Cultural Competencies Project Team, in the 2001-2002 academic year, the program was institutionalized and funded through the Student Affairs Division and housed within the Office of Student Affairs at USD.

 In accordance with its mission statement, the Rainbow Educators Program at USD supports the principles of Catholic Social Thought (CST).
 To read more about these principles visit the USD CST website.